Key Takeaways:

 These works can often be used without obtaining permission, though it’s still important to properly attribute the source.

-Educate yourself on copyright and fair use: Understanding the legal implications of using copyrighted material and the concept of fair use can help you make informed decisions about using and citing original material from other sources.
+Educate yourself on copyright and fair use: Knowing the legal implications of using copyrighted material and the concept of fair use can help you make informed decisions about using and citing original material from other sources.

 Consider the amount of content used: When using copyrighted material, be mindful of the amount you’re using.
 Try to use only the most relevant portions of the work, and avoid copying large sections of the most essential elements.